bu-528-sp19/Deduplicating-Cloud-functions/README.md

 ** **

-## 3. Scope and Features Of The Project:
+## Scope and Features Of The Project

 **What will be delivered?**